 Internet sex crimes against children, child sexual exploitation, child pornography, and sex trafficking are among the sex offenses that the federal government pursues with an intensive focus on elimination, rescue, and prosecution.

 In a 2010 report to Congress, the United States Department of Justice (DOJ) identified several agencies, task forces, programs, and national initiatives in place to stop the sexual abuse and exploitation of children.
 In "The National Strategy for Child Exploitation Prevention and Interdiction," the DOJ lists agencies including the Office of the Deputy Attorney General (ODAG), FBI, the U.S. Marshals Service, the U.S. Attorneys Offices, the Criminal Division's Child Exploitation and Obscenity Section (CEOS) and the Office of International Affairs (OIA), the Office of Justice Programs (OJP), and the Office of Legal Policy (OLP) among those with divisions, programs, and initiatives dedicated to combating sex crimes against children.

 Some of the leading programs and initiatives include the following:

 Federal sex offender laws define who must register as a sex offender, how states must comply with sex offender registration and notification requirements, and the restrictions placed on sex offenders.
 The primary legislation dealing with sex offender registration follow:

 Registered sex offenders are listed on both state and federal websites.
 The U.S. Department of Justice's Dru Sjodin National Sex Offender Public Website provides information about sex offenders across the nation.
 The FBI Sex Offender Registry provides links to state specific sex offender registries.

 Being arrested for a sex crime is challenging in any situation, but facing federal criminal charges requires knowledgeable legal counsel and aggressive defense representation.
-Call Law Firm of Oklahoma at (405) 608-4990 to learn more.
+Call the Law Firm of Oklahoma at (405) 608-4990 to learn more.